AI-Librarians/academic-mcp-guide/readme.md

 Model Context Protocol (MCP) is an open-source standard developed by Anthropic that facilitates the connection between AI applications and external data sources, tools, and systems.

 ### Why MCP Matters
 Before MCP, connecting AI applications with external systems required custom integrations.
 For each application, every tool, database, and service would need its own connector, which would have to be built and maintained individually.
-MCP replaces that with a universal standard: once a system or data source has an MCP server, any MCP-compatible application can connect to it directly.
+MCP replaces that with a universal standard: once a system or data source publishes an MCP server, any MCP-compatible application can connect to it directly.
 This dramatically lowers the engineering effort required on both sides.
 Developers, database providers, and publishers only need to implement the standard once, and their tools, publications, and datasets will immediately be accessible to any AI application.
 For application users, MCP facilitates access to a growing library of tools, data sources, and other services.
 For example, Claude's desktop app support "connectors" that are built on MCP that let users link tools like Google Drive, Gmail, or other external services directly into a conversation.

 ### Key Terms
 **MCP Server**: a program that exposes data, tools, or capabilities to AI applications via the MCP standard.
 It acts as a bridge between the AI and an external system, such as a database or third-party service.
 It takes requests from MCP clients and returns relevant context or results.